Before we study the parable itself, what is the background and the situation leading up to this parable? Let’s read Luke 13.

-- There were some Galilaeans that had gone through some sort of trial.
-Eighteen of them had perished because this tower fell on them.
+- There were some Galilaeans that had gone through some sort of trial because of Pilate.
+He had persecuted them and killed them, it seems.
+And they were killed, they were sacrificed.

-- And good things only happen to good people.
+Do bad things only happen to bad people?
+And do good things only happen to good people?

-- Jesus said NO!
-That expect they would repent, they would all perish!
+- But Jesus said NO!
+That except we repent, we would all perish!

 - Keep this in mind as we now go through the parable.